 Single parenting is hard.
 But you don't have to tell the Charles House Area Council neighborhood about it; they already know.
 31.3% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 99.6% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-In addition, one of the unique characteristics of the Charles House Area Council neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.4% of the neighborhoods in America.
+In addition, the Charles House Area Council neighborhood stands out for having an average per capita income lower than 97.4% of the neighborhoods in the United States.
 The Charles House Area Council neighborhood also has a greater percentage of children living in poverty (74.0%) than found in 98.9% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 If you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
 With 71.5% of the residential real estate in the Charles House Area Council neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 98.8% of all neighborhoods in America.
 In this regard, this neighborhood truly stands out as special.